Slave catcher: Mercenaries

 When an enslaved person ran away, they could expect to be questioned and asked to show their emancipation or manumission papers to prove that they were free by citizens or local law enforcement, who looked out for runaway slaves.
 Slave owners hired people who made a living catching fugitive slaves.
 Since these slave catchers charged by the day and mile, many of them would travel long distances to hunt for fugitives.
-Slave catchers often used tracking dogs to sniff out their targets; these were called "negro dogs", and though they could be of multiple breeds, they were typically bloodhounds.
+Slave catchers often used tracking dogs to sniff out their targets; these were called "negro dogs."
+Though they could be of multiple breeds, the most well-known breeds included the now-extinct Siberian and Cuban Bloodhounds.

 If a slave reached the Northern free states, a slave catcher's job was substantially more difficult; even if they did find the fugitive they could face resistance from anti-slavery citizens.
 If a slave managed to escape this far, slave owners typically sent an agent more closely connected to them, or put out notices about the escaped slave.